 BSTR is a kind of array of wide chars.
 The difference is BSTR holds the length of the string in the header and the content follows the header.
 The first 16bit/2 byte holds the length of the string and rest of the bytes contains the wide chars.
 All the out-of-process COM/DCOM uses this BSTR because when the string has to be transported through RPC the length indicates how many bytes should follow after header of BSTR.

 |BSTR memory layout|

 |Header 16 bit(length)||Body (Length * sizeof(wchar_t)|

-You have viewed 1 page out of 66.
+You have viewed 1 page out of 67.
 Your COM/DCOM learning is 0.00% complete.
 Login to check your learning progress.

 Questions index C Questions C++ Questions Win32 MFC COM/DCOM DLL Questions

 Download Visual Studio Download XCode Download Visual Studio Code Android studio install sdk Eclipse installer Best C compilers IDEs

 Windows media creation tool MSDN subscription Ubuntu virtualbox